Azure/terraform-azurerm-avm-ptn-alz/provider/README.md

 A new provider could be used to process the data required to create resources and their dependencies.
 This provider would be configured using the `provider {}` block.

+The provider will contain (baked into the binary) the ALZ reference architecture, consisting of:

+- Management group archetypes
+- Custom policy definitions
+- Policy assignments
+- Custom role definitions
+- Role assignments

 Example of provider configuration:

 ```terraform